FIRST, AN ANATOMY LESSON (BECAUSE MOST PEOPLE DON'T KNOW WHAT THE PLEURAL SPACE IS):

 HOW DOES PUS GET INTO THE PLEURAL SPACE?

-of whether there is a bite wound or a foreign body the results are the same.
+the infection.
+Regardless of whether there is a bite wound or a foreign body the results are the same.
 Extra fluid is produced and overwhelms the normal fluid drainage conduits so that fluid production and drainage are no longer in balance.
 Soon the entire pleural space is filled with pus.
 The patient has difficulty breathing and the toxic, inflammatory material in the fluid creates fever, listlessness, and death is expected without treatment.

 Other causes of pyothorax include: rupture of the esophagus, bacterial pneumonia leading to rupture of a lung abscess, or lung parasites.